byu-is-566/is-566-09-dbt-1-instructions/README.md

       ship_rate: NUMBER
 ```

 Now that your seeds are in and configured, you can run `dbt seed` (which will process and insert only the seed files) or `dbt build` (which will do the seed command along with everything else).
 You should see output like you see in my screenshot below.
-(And pay particular attention to the effect of that `alias` configuration option that we added to the `.yml` file; this has affected what the seed tables are called in the data warehouse.)

 <img src="566/screenshots/readme_img/seed_run.png"  width="80%">